h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 | Category B     | 20      | 30      |

 Calculate the chi-square statistic step by step.
 Show your expected frequencies, chi-square contributions, and the final statistic.
 With $\alpha = 0.05$ and 1 degree of freedom, is the feature independent of the target?
+7. Prove that the chi-square statistic is always non-negative
+8. If all observed frequencies equal expected frequencies, what is the chi-square value?
+9. Calculate degrees of freedom for a 3×4 contingency table
+10. How does sample size affect the chi-square test's power?

 For a detailed explanation of this question, see [Question 6: Criteria: Chi-Square Test](L8_2_6_explanation.md).